chenkang084/easy-node-ioc/README.md

 ## How to debug

-if you use vscode , just follow `.vscode/launch.json` , select `Launch Program` .
+if you use vscode , just follow `.vscode/launch.json` , select `Launch Test Case` .
 if you see `Example app has started.` in the console , then means test case start successfully .
 Try to call `http://localhost:9001/api/test/index` .